-To prevent theft, locking your bike with a ground anchor and security chain in your garage is a great option.
-But stopping the little toe rags getting into the garage in the first place is even better.
+Garage door security is an important consideration, especially for bikers.
+To prevent theft, locking your bike with a solid chain into a ground anchor is a great option.
+But stopping the little toe-rags from getting into the garage in the first place is a better option.

 The image above shows you just how easy it is for thieves to break into a typical garage.
 They usually wedge a crow-bar into one corner, peel it up then rock the door off its runners.